 Bark beetles are fairly small insects, between 1/8 and 1/3 inch long, named for the fact that the best known species reproduce in the inner bark of trees.
 It is a very large group, with approximately 220 genera.
 Most species of bark beetles live in wood that is already dead, dying or at least weakened due to such things as drought, disease, root damage, smog, etc., and these play an important role in the decomposition of wood and in helping to renew forests by killing older and/or weakened trees.
-However, there are some species, such as the Mountain Pine Beetle (Dendroctonus ponderosae) that attack and kill live trees.
+However, there are some species that attack and kill live trees.
 Species of that sort are economically significant and are considered important pests, particularly for the lumber industry.
 Trees do produce some natural defenses against bark beetles, such as resin or latex–which can contain any number of insecticidal compounds that can kill or harm the beetles or even just trap and suffocate them with the sticky nature of the compounds–but when there is a full-blown outbreak of any of the pest species that attack living trees, a tree’s defenses can be overwhelmed by the sheer number of them.

 Some of the more well-known bark beetles–which are described in some detail in the Virginia Cooperative Extension Fact Sheet that you can link to below–include: Ips beetles (Engraver beetles), Southern Pine beetles, Conifer Bark beetles, Black Turpentine beetles, Elm Bark beetles, Shothole Borers, Peach Bark beetles, Ash Bark beetles, Birch Bark beetles, and Hickory Bark beetles.